ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 (🌧︎: Involves an accepted GitHub Pull Request or other significant assistance from the community.
 Thanks for your help!)

+**3.9.1**

+- Fixed Scavenger's Rucksack (equipment slot swapping), RC Controller (ping AI override), and Nautilus Protocol (ping detonation) not working for clients in multiplayer.
+- Fixed En Passant VFX not appearing for clients in multiplayer.
+- Due to difficulty of netcode implementation, RC Controller and Nautilus Protocol are no longer able to suppress vanilla ping behavior.

 **3.9.0**

 - New content: